axibase/atsd/configuration/data_retention.md

 * Deleting [expired data](#delete-expired-data) outside a specified retention period.
 * Deleting [expired series](#deleted-expired-series) if no data has been received for the series within a specified retention period.

-Since the data is deleted by [background tasks](#scheduled-tasks), applying these settings on disk utilization requires the scheduled tasks to be completed before their expected effects are observable.
-It may take a few days for any new settings to fully materialize as appreciably reduced disk usage.
+Since the data is deleted by staged [background tasks](#scheduled-tasks), it may take a few days for any new settings to fully materialize as appreciably reduced disk usage.

 ### Disable Metric